ecadlabs/signatory/docs/cli.md

 Active:             false
 ```

-## Verifying the import operation using list command
+## Verifying the import operation using the list command

 The import operation can be verified in the vault or using the below list command.